o-daneel/Lunii_v3.RE/CIPHERING_v3.md

 * AES peripheral used in FW
 * .md new format

 1. STM32 ReadOut Protection is set at Level 1
+   (still allows some memory access, but not all)
 2. Crypto algorithm has been replaced by an AES
    * AES CBC and 128b  ✅
 3. CRC on firmware upgrade replaced
    * CRC replaced by a SHA256 ✅
      SHA256 is to easy to tamper !
    * ECDSA signature to verify for upgrade validation 😢
+5. Is FW signature the same for all luniis ? **YES**
+   (common EC key ?)
+   Need to defeat another lunii (comming soon)
+6. Is story key same for all stories ? **NOPE** unique per story
+   (I guess it is not)

 ## Assumptions